-World's largest underwater restaurant nears completion
+Europe's first underwater restaurant opens

 "It's a magic feeling to be down in a big room like this and see out into the sea through the huge window And what's surprising is that some of the renderings we did illustrate very closely what it's going to be like," said Grasdal.

-The restaurant is accepting reservations starting in April 2019, although availability is already limited well into the summer.
-According to Grasdal, however, the best way to plan a visit is looking at the weather forecast.
+The restaurant is accepting reservations starting in April through September 2019, but has proven so popular that only waiting list spots are available.
+According to Grasdal, the best way to plan a visit is to look at the weather forecast.
 "I think the most exciting experience will be visiting the restaurant during rough weather," he said.

 "It will be fantastic to see the sea surface broken up by the big waves and the rain, making for a very dramatic view -- although you will still feel safe and relaxed inside the restaurant."